Associate of Science Degree

 Offered through AL, AN, ELI, LO, MA, WO

-3 Students may substitute the SDV 101 Orientation section related to this program.
+3 May substitute the SDV 101 Orientation section related to this program.

-5 ENG 125 may be substituted with the advice of a counselor or faculty advisor according to requirements of transfer institutions.
+4 May substitute ENG 125 with the advice of a counselor or academic advisor according to requirements of the transfer institution.

 5 See social/behavioral sciences courses listed under General Education Electives.
 Students should base selection on requirements of the transfer institution.